 LLC formation follows state law, and although the general formation stipulations are similar, these laws vary from state to state.
 Hiring legal counsel when forming an LLC is not mandatory, but it is advisable, especially if in a multi-member LLC.

-LLC also feature less paperwork during their formation and have fewer complexities and costs.
+LLCs also feature less paperwork during their formation and have fewer complexities and costs.
 This provides for operational ease, making it easy for owners to comply with state regulations and compliance.
+When to form an LLC?

 There is no requirement for a board of directors, annual general meetings, and the maintenance of strict records with this company model.
 All that’s required is the “Articles of Organization,” a document that includes basic information like the business name, names of members, and the business address.
 This information is held at the Secretary of State’s office in most states and comes with a filing fee.